Sam-Varghese/Tuition-Management-Software/README.md

 ## Knowledge Required

 This project would be requiring just the knowledge of tkinter, python, pandas, matplotlib in order to understand and contribute.

+## Setting Up This Project In PC

+1. Firstly clone this repository.
+1. Now, in folder named Tuition_Management_Software, run Main_Window python file.

+## Procedure To Contribute

+Firstly , a big thankyou from my side , if you are wishing to help me out.
+To contribute to this project , just clone repository and make changes in a new branch.
+Make a pull request and I would get your contribution.